Ouxiang-Li/SAFE/README.md

 bash scripts/train.sh
 ```

+This script enables training with 4 GPUs, you can specify the number of GPUs by setting `GPU_NUM`.

 ## Inference

 ```
 bash scripts/eval.sh
 ```

+We provide the pretrained checkpoint in `./checkpoint/checkpoint-best.pth`, you can directly run the script to reproduce our results.

 ## Citing
 If you find this repository useful for your work, please consider citing it as follows: